 thing going for evangelism, and if that does not work, then those whose hearts

 are too hard to turn to Jesus Christ as

 soon as they hear of disappearances might turn into the "undecided."

 It is anti-biblical and spiritually dangerous to teach that during Satan's time

 of unprecedented world-wide control, with untold numbers of demons having free reign, that people

 will not only not be deluded by God to believe the lie, but they also might spend years wavering between God and Satan, wondering who they will

 choose!
-This is out-and-out "send you to hell" teaching.
+This is out-and-out "make sure you fall away from the

 Today is the day of